GENERAL INFORMATION: 503-823-7404

 1120 SW Fifth Ave, Suite 600, Portland, OR 97204

-When completed, Reservoir 2 will be completely covered with topsoil and repopulated with native plants.
-(January 2014 photo)
+Reservoir 2 will be completely covered with topsoil and repopulated with native plants.
+(July 2014 photo)

-Upon completion, the Visitor's Center will showcase large doors than can enclose the space for classes or meetings, or be left open for public access to the visual displays.
-(January 2014 photo)
+The Visitor's Center showcases large doors that can enclose the space for classes or meetings, or be left open for public access to the visual displays.
+(July 2014 photo)